SajayR/llmforecasting/README.md

 ![WhatsApp Image 2024-03-05 at 6 22 19 PM](https://github.com/SajayR/llmforecasting/assets/62949586/762ae59c-5a7a-46b7-b796-e6160b4eae97)

+#### LLama2

+_Stats_

+* Mean Absolute Error: 31.0952
+* Mean Squared Error: 2756.654
+* Root Mean Squared Error: 52.503
+* Mean Absolute Percentage Error: 29.5112%

-Llama2 kept deviating from the predictions and starting off an irrelevant conversation, and while a lower temperature did make it follow the format and attempt to predict the next values, it kept getting into a repeating loop, where it would keep repeating the same values, as seen below:
+Llama2 kept deviating from the predictions and starting off an irrelevant conversation, and while a lower temperature did make it follow the format and attempt to predict the next values, it kept getting into a repeating loop, where it would keep repeating the same values, as seen with the linear predicted line below:
  ![WhatsApp Image 2024-03-05 at 7 08 22 PM](https://github.com/SajayR/llmforecasting/assets/62949586/e685bc59-4a20-4ddc-be89-7fcd8514c3f2)

+## Task 4: Showcase performance of any OS LLM trained for Time-series forecasting

+**Model Selection**: For this task, we chose the LAG-Llama model as proposed in the paper ![Lag-Llama: Towards Foundation Models for
+Probabilistic Time Series Forecasting](https://time-series-foundation-models.github.io/lag-llama.pdf).
+The paper introduces a probabilistic LLM model tuned on multiple time-series datasets ranging from energy, transportation, economics, air-quality etc which enables commendable performance on zero-shot performance (on data that is not in the training data).

+The model had access to the longest context length (~30 days), and had the following metrics, the best compared to all other alternatives

+* Mean Absolute Error: 28.385120391845703
+* Mean Squared Error: 1930.009521484375
+* Root Mean Squared Error: 36.544639587402344
+* Mean Absolute Percentage Error: 52.54457712173462%